Car Insurance Claim Adjusters: What They Do and How to Work With Them

 1. Reject the offer in writing — never verbally accept or decline; put everything in writing

-5. Invoke the appraisal clause — if you and the insurer can't agree on a dollar amount, this is a built-in dispute resolution tool.
-Learn more about the insurance appraisal clause as an alternative to litigation
+6. Invoke the appraisal clause — if you and the insurer can't agree on a dollar amount, this is a built-in dispute resolution tool available in most policies

 Smart Savings Made Simple!